Alfresco/docs-alfresco/content-services/7.0/support/index.md

 title: Supported platforms
 ---

-Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Content Services 7.1.
+Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Content Services 7.0.

 Choose a combination of products to build your own Supported Stack.
 If anything is unclear then please contact [Support](https://support.alfresco.com){:target="_blank"}.

-{% capture seven-one-zero %}
+{% capture seven-zero-one %}

 | Version | Notes |
 | ------- | ----- |